 In other words, Delilah knew what she wanted (some bad guys were paying her to figure out the secret to Samson’s great strength), and she knew how to get it.
 She was a smart woman and she used her influence and persistent words to eventually wear Samson down.
-Let’s be honest: a woman has a certain influence or power over her man, and if she is so inclined, she has the ability to use it to get what she wants!

 I know we think we don’t have much power over our husband, but we usually underestimate the effect we truly have.
 You better believe your husband would be willing to do something to make you happy rather than be married to a nagging grump.
 If pleasing you was simple, he would gladly do it!
 If he could get you to smile and make you want to hug him, I bet he’d like to try.
 Unless we’ve convinced our husbands that they can never please us, most of them want to make us happy.